Acellera/htmd/doc/source/tutorials/system-prep/02-protein-ligand.md

 ## When you need this flow

-If your structure contains any residue your force field doesn't know - a small-molecule ligand, a non-canonical amino acid, a covalently-bound drug, a phosphorylated residue - the canonical {doc}`protein build <01-protein>` won't work as-is.
+If your structure contains any residue your force field doesn't know (a small-molecule ligand, a non-canonical amino acid, a covalently-bound drug, a phosphorylated residue), the canonical {doc}`protein build <01-protein>` won't work as-is.
 The builder will raise a *"could not find residue X"* error.

-The full flow adds two steps between `systemPrepare` and `amber.build`:
+The full flow adds three steps around `systemPrepare`:

-1. {py:func}`~moleculekit.tools.nonstandard_residues.detectNonStandardResidues` - inspect the molecule, return one spec per non-canonical residue.
+1. {py:func}`~moleculekit.tools.nonstandard_residues.detectNonStandardResidues`: inspect the molecule, return one spec per non-canonical residue.
-2. {py:meth}`~moleculekit.molecule.Molecule.templateResidueFromSmiles` - fix bond orders and hydrogens on each non-canonical residue from its reference SMILES.
+2. {py:meth}`~moleculekit.molecule.Molecule.templateResidueFromSmiles`: fix bond orders and hydrogens on each non-canonical residue from its reference SMILES.
-3. {py:func}`~moleculekit.tools.preparation.systemPrepare` - protonate canonicals, preserve templated non-canonicals.
+3. {py:func}`~moleculekit.tools.preparation.systemPrepare`: protonate canonicals, preserve templated non-canonicals.
-4. {py:func}`~htmd.builder.nonstandard.parameterizeFromSpecs` - run antechamber on the cluster of each non-canonical, emit topology / parameter files and a `custombonds` list.
+4. {py:func}`~htmd.builder.nonstandard.parameterizeFromSpecs`: run antechamber on the cluster of each non-canonical, emit topology / parameter files and a `custombonds` list.
-5. {py:func}`~htmd.builder.amber.build` - tLeap consumes those outputs.
+5. {py:func}`~htmd.builder.amber.build`: tLeap consumes those outputs.

 ## Setup